When to File Taxes

-When to File Taxes: Electronically Filed Returns
+Electronically Filed Returns

-If you use IRS e-file, your return is considered filed on time if the authorized electronic return transmitter postmarks the transmission by the due date.
-An authorized electronic return transmitter is a participant in the IRS e-file program that transmits electronic tax return information directly to the IRS.
+If you use IRS e-file to file your return, it is considered filed on time if the authorized electronic return transmitter postmarked the transmission by its due date.
+You should receive an email or electronic notice that the IRS has received your e-filed tax return.

 Late Filing Penalties